Australian Press Council: Functions

 The Council's standards of good media practice are contained in its Statements of Principles, Specific Standards and Advisory Guidelines.
 The standards are applied by the Council when considering complaints and are used as the basis for statements by Council representatives about good media practice, whether addressing practitioners within the industry, journalism students or the broader community.
 The council also undertakes research and convenes conferences and seminars on aspects of media standards.

-The Council's Statement of General Principles was substantially revised in 2014.

 The Council's mandate to consider complaints extends to all print publications and related digital outlets, such as websites, of publishers which are "constituent bodies" of the council.
 These publications comprise about 90 percent of all print and online outlets in Australia representing some 850 mastheads.
 The Council also issues statements on policy matters within its areas of interest, including through submissions to parliamentary committees, commissions and other public bodies.
 It also undertakes research and convenes or participates in conferences and seminars on policy issues.